lancelotzhang0124/lancelotzhang0124.github.io/index.md

 Here is **Lingfeng Zhang (张凌风)**.<br>

-I am a graduate student in the Department of Psychiatry at Wuhan University, advised by [Prof. Zhongchun Liu](https://scholar.google.com/citations?user=W1uFFUAAAAAJ&hl=en).
-I graduated from Central South University and got bachelor's degree of clinical medicine
+I am a graduate student majoring in **Psychiatry and Mental Health** at Renmin Hospital, Wuhan University, supervised by [Prof. Zhongchun Liu](https://scholar.google.com/citations?user=W1uFFUAAAAAJ&hl=en).
+I received my Bachelor’s degree in Clinical Medicine from the Xiangya School of Medicine, Central South University.
+My research focuses on identifying potential biomarkers in psychiatric disorders through single-cell transcriptomics and multi-omics integration.
+If you’re interested in collaborating or learning more about my work, feel free to contact me at [zhanglingfeng@whu.edu.cn](mailto:zhanglingfeng@whu.edu.cn).

 **<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**